What is the best car overall for teenagers?

 Get Discounted Prices on New Cars from the Internet

-If you don’t like haggling with dealers for new car prices, Online Pricing Services such as TrueCar.com makes it easy to get free discounted price quotes from dealers in your area.
+If you don’t like haggling with dealers for new car prices, Online Pricing Services such as TrueCar.com and Car Deal Finder make it easy to get free discounted price quotes from dealers in your area.
 If you get multiple quotes, you can compare and select the best deal.
 Since dealers know customers are comparing prices, they offer their best prices right up front.
-Also check and compare dealer prices at CarsDirect.
 All quotes will automatically include any available manufacturer incentives, including rebates, low interest rates, and factory-to-dealer cash.

 What to Watch For in a Used Car

 Used cars are sold “as-is,” meaning that there are no guarantees or warranties.
 If problems develop after the purchase, the car can’t be returned.
 That’s why pre-purchase inspections by a qualified mechanic are so important.
 Inexperienced buyers often naively take the word of a used-car seller or dealer salesman about the condition of a car.
 An inspection costs about $75-$100 but can prevent a multi-thousand dollar mistake.
 If you prefer to do your own inspection, here’s a 50-point Used Car Inspection Checklist.
 Look for cars that have no more than average mileage.
 Fifteen thousand miles a year is considered average.
 A three year-old car with 45,000 miles would be average.
 Higher mileage cars pose a higher risk of problems.
 However, a car’s actual condition, as determined by a mechanic’s inspection, is more important than mileage numbers.
 Some cars with high mileage can be in great condition — and be great bargains.